Henry Somerset, 5th Duke of Beaufort: Early life

 Somerset was born on 16 October 1744 at Brook Street, Hanover Square, London.
 He was the only son of Lord Charles Somerset (second son of the 2nd Duke of Beaufort) and Elizabeth Beaufort, daughter of John Symes Berkeley.

 At the time of Somerset's birth, his father sat in the House of Commons.
 He was five months old when his father succeeded his elder brother 3rd Duke of Beaufort in the dukedom, at which point Somerset was styled by his father's subsidiary title, the Marquess of Worcester.
 The 3rd Duke left only an illegitimate daughter, Margaret Burr, who married the artist Thomas Gainsborough.

 In October 1765, shortly after his 21st birthday, he succeeded his father as the 5th Duke of Beaufort.
 On 18 October 1760, Beaufort began his studies at Oriel College, Oxford, graduating on 7 July 1763 with a Doctor of Civil Laws (DCL) degree.

 Career

 Beaufort held the office of Grand Master of the Premier Grand Lodge of England between 1767 and 1772.
+This would put him in the middle of the conflict that arose in England between the Premier Grand Lodge of England and the Antient Grand Lodge of England.

 From 1768 to 1770, he was Master of the Horse to Queen Charlotte.
 He was appointed Lord-Lieutenant of Monmouthshire in 1771 and Lord-Lieutenant of Brecknockshire in 1787, holding both offices until his death in 1803, as well as that of Lord-Lieutenant of Leicestershire from 1787 to 1799.
 He was appointed Colonel of the Monmouthshire Militia on 23 December 1771 and assumed command of the Monmouth and Brecon Militia when the combined regiment was embodied on 1 February 1793.
 He remained in command until his death.
 He was invested as a Knight of the Order of the Garter (KG) on 2 June 1786.
 On 4 June 1803, shortly before his death, he succeeded to the title of 5th Baron Botetourt.